rteague/regexlibrary/regexnotes.md

 ## Date Format
 **The most common date format in the U.S.; would match MM/DD/YYYY, or M/D/YY, or any combination of both; or MM/DD, or MM/YYYY.
 All forward slashes you see in the regex can be subsituted with dot '.' or dash '-' characters run true with this format: MM.DD.YYYY**

-**And you can of course swap the month and day group '()' positions in the regex for a DD/MM/YYYY format...**
+**And you can flip the month and day group '()' positions in the regex for a DD/MM/YYYY format...**
 ```
 \b(0(?=[1-9])[0-9]|[1-9]|1[02]?)(?:/(0(?=[1-9])[0-9]|3(?=[01])[01]|[12]?[0-9]))?/([0-9]{2,4}(?!/))\b
 ```
-**Common U.S. date format.
+**Common date format.
 Would match: Feb 30th 1987 or February 28th, 2000 or Feb 2220**

+**The day and month groups '()' can be flipped for the example date: 5 Aug 2017**
 ```
 \b(Jan|January|Feb|February|Mar|March|Apr|April|May|Jun|June|Jul|July|Aug|August|Sep|September|Oct|October|Nov|November|Dec|December)\b *(3(?=[01])[01]|[12]?[0-9])?(?:st|nd|rd|th)?,? *([0-9]{4})
 ```